ESG Topics A-Z

 Challenges

-As part of our Racial Equality Journey, we have worked to strengthen relationships with Black- and Hispanic-owned businesses and suppliers in the U.S. In 2021, we spent over $450 million with Black- and Hispanic-owned suppliers.
-To learn more about our progress please go to our Racial Equality Year in Review.
+As part of our Racial Equality Journey, we have worked to strengthen relationships with Black- and Hispanic-owned businesses and suppliers in the U.S. In 2022, we spent more than $435 million with Black- and Hispanic-owned suppliers.
+To learn more about our progress, please go to our Racial Equality Journey Year in Review.

 Strategic partnerships